ArionMiles/ArionMiles.github.io/content/posts/lambda.md

 ## An impossible task
 We'll build a simple lambda application as an exercise which relies on a linux binary to work.
+This walk-through can be done on any linux machine or if you're on Windows 10, you can use [WSL (Windows Subsystem for Linus)](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+This article has been made using WSL.

 Let's take `rig`, it stands for Random Identity Generation, it's a classic linux utility that when called, prints a fake name, address and zip code.

-If you don't have it pre-installed, you can download it and a few more utilities we'll be using:
+If you don't have it pre-installed, you can download rig and zip (we'll be using it later) by:
 ```
-$ sudo apt install -y rig zip jq
+$ sudo apt install -y rig zip
 ```

 Get a fake identity by simply calling `rig` inside your shell.